Cleveland Browns Redraft:1991

 1991 Redraft Summary

 The 1991 redraft adds some important pieces to a team that is aging quickly.
 Only one of the 11 picks have at least two Pro Bowl appearances in the career.
 Favre (9), Aeneas Williams (8), Lewis (3), Erik Williams (4), Cox (3), Coates (5), Hanks (4), Sinclair (3), McCardell (2), and Anders (3) have a whopping 44 Pro Bowls combined.
+Add in the eight from Cris Carter and our Pro Bowl total climbs to 52.
 The defense would have quickly been rebuilt with five key players at CB, FS, DE and LB.
-The offense would be on its way back with a repaired running game with Brown and Anders, a major piece to the line with Williams, some receiving playmakers in Coates and McCardell, and the QB of the future in Favre.
+The offense would be on its way back with a repaired running game with Brown and Anders, a major piece to the line with Williams, some receiving playmakers in Coates, Carter and McCardell, and the QB of the future in Favre.

 Five Questions for Kristen Harris, Portfolio Creative Staffing